Daakia-Org/mattermost/MATTERMOST_COMPLETE_SETUP_GUIDE.md

 # Mattermost Complete Setup & Build Guide

 ## 🎯 Overview
-This guide covers the complete process of setting up, building, and customizing Mattermost from source code.
+This guide covers the complete process of setting up, building, and customizing Mattermost from source code, including custom navigation and home section implementation.

 ## 📋 Prerequisites
 - macOS (Apple Silicon or Intel)